evernote/email-builder/README.md

 > Evernote Email Builder is made up of Grunt tasks that allow our email builds to be more scaleable for re-using code, supporting multiple languages and leveraging new technologies like Sass.

+> The email builder allows email developers to create Handlebars templates, JSON content, Sass that compiles to CSS and in the final HTML file inlines all the CSS.

 ## Getting Started
 _If you haven't used [grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide._